ibm-cloud-docs/monitoring/exporters/ipmi.md

-### Linux service Sysdig agent
+### Linux service monitoring agent
 {: #ipmi_step4-3}

-Complete the following steps to update the Sysdig agent to collect IPMI metrics:
+Complete the following steps to update the monitoring agent to collect IPMI metrics:

-1. SSH into the host where the Sysdig agent is running.
+1. SSH into the host where the monitoring agent is running.
 Then, change to the directory `/opt/draios/etc/` and run the following command:

     ```
     cd /opt/draios/etc/